grishina97/sql_engeto/README.md

 # sql_project
 This is my first project in sql :partying_face:.
 I was answering assignments from my data analytics course "Engeto".
 You can use my code only if you have a database from Engeto Academy.
-In **code_with_comments.sql** you can find the whole code with my comments in Czech.
-In **view_answers.sql** you can find 5 created views based on the answers to the questions.
-And in **primary_table.sql** I created four codes for the four questions.
-They are same as in code_with_comments.sql, but are structured sequentially one by one, so in **secondary_table.sql** I included my fifth code.
+In **primary_table.sql** I created four codes for the four questions, in **secondary_table.sql** I included my fifth code, and in **view_answers.sql** you can find 5 created views based on the answers to the questions.

 ## Výzkumné otázky a odpovědí:
 Abych mohla vytvořit primární tabulku, bylo potřeba nejprve vytvořit dvě pomocné a pak je vložit do primární.
 Co se týče sekundární tabulky, tu jsem vytvořila na konci pomocí své primární a tabulky _economies_ z databáze.